rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1076/](https://cses.fi/problemset/task/1076/)

-You are given an array of \(n\) integers.
-Your task is to calculate the median of each window of \(k\) elements, from left to right.
+You are given an array of $n$ integers.
+Your task is to calculate the median of each window of $k$ elements, from left to right.
 The median is the middle element when the elements are sorted.
 If the number of elements is even, there are two possible medians, and we assume that the median is the smaller of them.

 Solution:
 - One possible way is to use two heaps.
-- Another approach is to use policy-based data structures like ordered_set, which allow insertion and deletion in \(O(\log n)\) time complexity to simulate the process.
+- Another approach is to use policy-based data structures like ordered_set, which allow insertion and deletion in $O(\log n)$ time complexity to simulate the process.
 - We can also use 2 multisets.
 - Another approach is to use fenwick tree to stimulate the ordred set.